Configure Maximum Message Size in Outlook Web App

 If a user tries to create or send a message that exceeds the maximum message size or maxRequestLength, a warning will appear in Outlook Web App.
 The text of the warning will vary, depending on the conditions that generated it.

-- If a user attaches several files, each of which is smaller than either the maximum message size or maxRequestLength but which together amount to more than the maximum message size, when they click Send, Outlook Web App will show the following message as a banner on the message form: "This message could not be sent because it exceeds the maximum size allowed."
+If a user attaches several files, each of which is smaller than either the maximum message size or maxRequestLength but which, together, amount to more than the maximum message size, Outlook Web App displays the following message as a banner on the message form when the user clicks Send: "This message couldn't be sent because it exceeds the maximum size allowed."

 Looking for other management tasks related to accessing files from Outlook Web App?
 Check out Managing File and Data Access for Outlook Web App.

 Use Notepad to change the maxRequestLength value